KolmogorovLab/Severus/README.md

 ### VCF file

-If control is provided the default output contains only somatic SV calls.
-To generate germline sv calls as well add `--germline`.
 If phased bam and phasing vcf is provided haplotype specific SV calls are reported as `0|1` or `1|0`.

 ### breakpoints_double.csv